Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Collect data in AR/README.md

 Note that unlike other scene samples, a basemap isn't shown most of the time, because the real world provides the context.
 Only while calibrating is the basemap displayed at 50% opacity, to give the user a visual reference to compare to.

 **Real-scale AR** is one of three main patterns for working with geographic information in augmented reality.
-See [Display scenes in augmented reality](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.
+See [Augmented reality](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.

 See the 'Edit feature attachments' sample for more specific information about the attachment editing workflow.